 - An eligible guarantor who can complete and sign the Guarantor Information Form

 - A payment of $80 (acceptable methods of payment depend on whether you are applying by mail or online)

-If you apply online, your correctly completed application for a licence can be approved within 10 business days.
+If you apply online, your correctly completed application for a license can be approved within 10 business days.
 Applications by mail may take up to 30 business days.

 Incorrectly completed or incomplete applications will be returned.
 You must respond to ServiceOntario within 90 calendar days or your application may be closed, and your fee will not be refunded.

 An Ontario government guide to applying and a downloadable application package is available here.

 When you receive your Ontario security guard license you may start working in a job where your main duties are to protect people or property.

 While on duty, you must always carry a valid license and be prepared to show your license card on request.

 A new Ontario security guard license will expire two birthdays after the day it is issued.
 It is your responsibility to maintain a valid security guard license while employed in the field.